rogerwesterbo/createlocalk8s/docs/kubernetes-apps-overview.md

 -   Central secret storage, dynamic credentials, encryption as a service.
 -   Auto-init/unseal flow here accelerates experimentation with auth backends & policies.

+**OpenBao (Dev Mode)**

+-   Community fork of Vault under the MPL, aligned with upstream APIs and CLI.
+-   Ships in single-pod dev mode (no unseal ceremony) with ingress at `http://openbao.localtest.me` and root token `openbao-root`.
+-   Ideal when you want Vault-compatible workflows without the proprietary licensing constraints or unseal automation scripts.

 **Keycloak**

 -   Open-source Identity and Access Management (IAM) solution providing Single Sign-On (SSO), identity brokering, and user federation.